What is the difference between full-spectrum and isolate CBD gummies?

 Are CBD gummies legal?

-Half Day CBD gummies are made from American-grown, all-natural hemp—no pesticides, herbicides, solvents, or chemical fertilizers.
+The Farm Bill was signed into law in December 2018, and it legalized CBD derived from hemp, as long as it contains no more than 0.3% THC.
+Half Day CBD gummies are made from legal, hemp-derived CBD: American-grown, all-natural hemp, free from pesticides, herbicides, solvents, or chemical fertilizers.
 Our products are all regulatory compliant, containing less than 0.3% THC.
 Every batch is third-party lab-tested to ensure safety and potency.

 Are CBD gummies addictive?